ploetz-zeller/symbio-documentation/docs/admin/administration/storage-configuration/storage-configuration.md

 Please note that this field Approver/Approver group is optional by default.
 In case it should be a mandatory field, this has to be set up via the Extended Configuration (in the 'Change' dialog).

-Please note that is also required to make settings in the User Management.
-This is also relevant if a group of Quality Managers has to approve instead of one single Quality Manager.

-Find more about the User Management [here](https://docs.symbioworld.com/admin/administration/user-management/users/).
+__Option 4: Quality Manager users / user groups__

+This functionality can be used to restrict the usage of single quality manager users and/or quality manager user groups in the release cycle.
+If disabled, the corresponding dialog views in detail content will be deactivated.

+NOTE: If you have maintained Approvers or Quality Managers before and set up the customizations, so that their maintenance is no longer possible, you are not able to see them any longer in any detail content or dialog!

-__Option 4: Approval count__
+__Option 5: Approval count__

-Set the number of Users of an Approver group or a Quality Manager group that has to approve a process or objects before the request for approval is sent to the next instance of the release cycle.
-As soon the number of approvals is reached, the tasks for the remaining members of this group are removed.
+For both the Approver and Quality manager settings you are able to set the number of users that have to approve a process or objects before the next release cycle state can be reached.
+As soon as the number of approvals is reached, the tasks for the remaining members of this group are automatically closed.
+This is also visible in the lifecycle diagram of the element.

+It is also required to make settings in the User Management.
+Please find more information [here](https://docs.symbioworld.com/admin/administration/user-management/users/).

 Finally, activate your settings by checkbox and don't forget to click on 'Apply changes' in the toolbar.